MOohTus/ODAMNet/docs/source/pages/analysis/usecase1.rst

 Running Random Walk analysis with data extracted automatically from databases
 --------------------------------------------------------------------------------

-| To know how to create the Rare Disease pathways network: see :ref:`pathwaysOfInterestNet`.
+| To know how to create the rare disease pathways network: see :ref:`pathwaysOfInterestNet`.
 | To know how to create the disease-disease similarity network: see :ref:`DDnet`.

 Whatever the network used, we want to extract target genes of vitamin A and its child molecules (``--directAssociation False``).